 How Long Does The Lion Rock Hike Take?

 Most websites estimate the hike will take 5 hours round trip walking from the MTR station.
 It took us 2.5 hours and that included us going off the trail and flying our drone for 30 minutes and a decent amount of time at the top of Lion Rock taking pictures from the best view of Hong Kong.
 The hike can easily be done from the start of the trail in under 2 hours if you are an athletic person but if you like to take it easy we’d estimate 3 hours.
+It’s worth making time in your Hong Kong itinerary for trust us.

 Is The Lion Rock Hike In Hong Kong hard?